soulverteam/SoulverCore/README.md

 ## Licence

 You may use SoulverCore in personal/private projects.
 Please [email us](mailto:contact@soulver.app) if you wish to use SoulverCore in a publicly available or commercial project.
+We have various options available depending on your needs and userbase size.